-Ferrari joins Bentley and Rolls-Royce as sale realizes £22 million
+Ferrari joins Bentley and Rolls-Royce as sale realises £22 million

 A record-breaking sale for Bonhams at the Goodwood Festival of Speed on Friday 29 June included a top price achieved at auction for an extremely rare Ferrari from the golden era of the marque.